Project

 Approach

 A discrete-event simulation engine processes job arrivals, scheduling decisions, and completions using a min-heap event queue.
-The engine jumps between meaningful events rather than iterating through empty time.
-Time-stepped simulation becomes expensive and introduces artificial scheduling artifacts under sparse workloads; a discrete-event model keeps complexity proportional to actual system activity while preserving correctness.
+The engine jumps between meaningful events rather than iterating through empty time, keeping complexity proportional to actual system activity.

 Jobs Event Queue Scheduler Cluster State Trace Writer Metrics .json .jsonl min-heap pluggable